 Fund manager commentary

-British Assets Trust NAV Total Return reduced by 2.6%, compared to a fall of 3.1% for the composite benchmark index – which is 80% FTSE All Share/20% FTSE World ex UK.
-The FTSE All Share and the FTSE World ex UK were both down 3.1% in the month.
+British Assets Trust NAV Total Return was 3.9%, compared to a total return of 4.8% for the composite benchmark index – which is 80% FTSE All Share/20% FTSE World ex UK.
+The FTSE All Share was up 5.2% and the FTSE World ex UK rose by 2.6% in the month.

-We remain of the view that with the global economic recovery continuing, equity markets can make more progress through 2014, although they will need to demonstrate the ability to grow into current elevated multiples.
-On a less positive tack the overall outlook for dividend growth as a UK investor has diminished slightly with the ongoing strength of sterling, particularly against the dollar, coupled with delays in the resumption of meaningful dividend distributions from the banks both a near term drag.
+Although the near term outlook for emerging economies in general and China in particular remains mixed, overall we remain of the view that with the global economic recovery continuing, equity markets can make more progress through 2014, although they will need to demonstrate the ability to grow into current elevated multiples.
+On a less positive tack the overall outlook for dividend growth as a UK investor has diminished slightly with the ongoing strength of sterling, particularly against the US dollar, coupled with delays in the resumption of meaningful dividend distributions from the banks both a near term drag.

 The value of shares and the income from them is not guaranteed and can fall as well as rise due to stock market movements.
 Past performance is not a guide to future performance.
 When you sell your shares, you might get back less than you originally invested.
 If markets fall, gearing can magnify the negative impact on performance.
 Changes in rates of exchange may have an adverse effect on the value, price or income of investments.
 Emerging Markets, Unquoted Companies and Smaller companies carry a higher degree of risk and their value can be more sensitive to market movement; their shares may be less liquid and performance may be more volatile.
 The fund may invest in hedge funds or private equity funds which are not normally available to individual investors, exposing the fund to the performance, liquidity and valuation issues of these funds.
 Such funds typically have high minimum investment levels and may restrict or suspend redemptions or repayment to investors.
 The asset value of these shares and its prospects may be more difficult to assess.